 Launch price: $999 / £839 | Type: Lunchbox tube head | Output: 36W, switchable down to 18W, 5W, 1W and 0W | Number of channels: 3 | Tubes: 4x EL84, 3x 12AX7 | Weight: 7.7kg

 The TubeMeister 36 offers three channels for clean, crunch and lead, each with separate gain and master volume controls.
 There are two three-band EQs - one for the clean channel, the other shared by crunch and lead.
 Around the back, you'll find a series of push-button switches for the TubeMeister's built-in attenuator that progressively reduce output power from 36 watts down to 18, five, or one watt, with a mute switch.
-This disconnects the speaker but leaves the head's built-in Red Box speaker emulator on for silent recording.
+This disconnects the speaker but leaves the head's built-in Red Box speaker emulator on for silent recording - it's one of the best amps for headphones that can also be used to gig.
 Best of all is the MIDI-in socket.
 All of the TubeMeister 36's switched functions can be operated via MIDI, including the power soak.
 The significance of that is immense because you can seamlessly go from a fat clean sound using all 36 watts for maximum headroom, through a slightly compressed crunch tone on 18 watts, to a fully saturated lead sound with the master cranked up on five watts, or any combination.
-If you're looking for a mid-priced amp that really can do it all, the TubeMeister 36 deserves to be right at the top of your list.
+If you're looking for a mid-priced amp that really can do it all, the TubeMeister 36 is one of the best heads on the market.

 Read the full review: Hughes & Kettner TubeMeister 36